Bioengineering at Illinois

 Technical Focus Areas

 Our faculty specialize in a wide variety of bioengineering disciplines.
-From imaging to neural engineering, Bioengineering at Illinois is pushing the boundries of biomedical research.
+From imaging to neural engineering, Bioengineering at Illinois is pushing the boundaries of biomedical research.

 See all Technical Focus Areas